Fun times here on the Mo this last week.

-Rainy times.
-Then we moved into a sunny and warmer week with Trico’s in the morning, higher and brighter sunny skies with air temps reaching towards the 90F mark.
+Rainy times this past week.
+Then we moved into a sunny and warmer week with a few hold over Trico’s in the morning, higher and brighter sunny skies with air temps reaching towards mid 70’s.

-Hot for sure.
-The fishing for the most part better int he afternoons with the owning session often slow.
+Pleasant for sure.
+The fishing for the most part better in the afternoons with the morning session cool and gaining strength as the days progress.

-The week ahead is approaching with cooler temps and more seasonable weather patterns.
+The week ahead is approaching with warmer temps and more seasonable weather patterns.
 We want it to be more fall-like.
-We like tint BWO’s and afternoon mega hatches.
+We like tiny BWO’s along with the Callibaetis and afternoon mega hatches.

-While the Trico’s will get you fired up, how about an overcast ceiling for 2 months!
+While the Trico’s can still get you fired up, the BWO’s will get you fired up, how about an overcast ceiling for 2 months!

 Big fish being caught too.
 A few over the hallowed 20″ mark in both flavors.
 Bigger browns are showing along with the super strong and virile rainbows on the upper river.
 A nice time to be around.

 Like I mentioned above we have variable weather this month.
-Be prepared for highs to reach toward 90F and the lows in the mornings to be below 40F.
+Be prepared for highs to reach the mid 80’s and the lows in the mornings to be below 40F.
 So the selection of appropriate fishing clothes can be vast.

 A sun-shirt acting as a base layer.
-Then a hoody or a secondary layer followed by your puffball.
-And don’t forget the rain gear and maybe even some gloves.
+Then a Skwala hoody or a secondary layer followed by your a rain jacket in your dry bag.
+And don’t forget the gloves.
 Come prepared for Rocky Mountain fall weather.

 The entire river is fishing well.
 Good reports from all floating the Dam, the Wolf Creek section, below Craig, the canyon, and the lower river.
 Plenty for everyone to spread out and truly enjoy their favorite stretch.

-Don’t forget about the Blackfoot this late September.
+Don’t forget about the Blackfoot this last week of September.
 It is a skinny rough trip.
 Worth it?
 Oh yeah.

 Fall is a wonderful time to be here.
 Give us a shout if you need any help finding lodging or guide services.
 The colors are turning and the fish are happy!